 Patella tendon strap

-- Again, this has the effect of changing the direction the forces are transmitted through the tendon.
+Again, this has the effect of changing forces through the tendon.

 What to look for when buying a patella brace

 Prices range considerably when buying a patella brace.
 Although they all work the same way some are more comfortable and effective than others.
 The two features to be aware of are:

 - Does it have padding over the patella tendon?
 This is needed to apply pressure to the tendon without having to tighten the brace up too much.

 - The other thing to be aware of is comfort.
 Is there padding around the strap itself?
 Particularly around the back of the knee.
 Some cheaper versions may cut into the back of your knee and be uncomfortable to wear.